-For 10 years, as the CFDA remains absent from New York Fashion Week, IMG produces a series of sponsor-branded shows called Olympus Fashion Week and Mercedes Benz Fashion Week.
+For 10 years, as the CFDA ceases involvement with New York Fashion Week, IMG produces a series of sponsor-branded shows called Olympus Fashion Week and Mercedes Benz Fashion Week.

 “New York Fashion Week” Exists as a Generic Term

-As IMG produces “Mercedes-Benz Fashion Week New York” (part of an international portfolio of shows that includes MB Fashion Week Russia, among others), other outlets such as New York Fashion Week LIVE and New York Magazine compile and maintain their own “New York Fashion Week” schedules, containing both IMG- and non-IMG produced shows.
+As IMG produces “Mercedes-Benz Fashion Week New York” (part of an international portfolio of MB-branded fashion weeks), other outlets such as New York Fashion Week LIVE and New York Magazine compile and maintain their own “New York Fashion Week” schedules, containing both IMG- and non-IMG produced shows.

 Unknown Company Trademarks “New York Fashion Week”

 In 2013, an unknown company called Fashion Week Inc. registers the trademarks “New York Fashion Week” and “NYFW” to use in conjunction with planned consumer-based fashion shows.
 They still hold those trademarks, although they produce no shows and in 2016 the court deemed their trademark legally unenforceable.

 After a ten year hiatus from New York Fashion Week, in 2014 the CFDA purchases the fashion calendar website from Ruth Finley.

 On June 28, 2016 Fashion Week Inc. files a lawsuit for $10 million against CFDA and WME-IMG for trademark counterfeiting, trademark infringement, false designation of origin, dilution, and unfair competition.
 The lawsuit is rejected based on the fact that the company cannot show evidence that “New York Fashion Week” or “NYFW” is established in the minds of consumers as being associated with their company.

 New York Fashion Week Remains for Use by Anyone